TV Patrol: Junior Patrol

-Junior Patrol is a Philippine television news broadcasting show broadcast by ABS-CBN.
-It aired from May 21, 1990, to July 26, 1992, and was replaced by Showbiz Lingo.
-It is a spin-off of TV Patrol.
-One of the show's host was Doland Castro, the future senior field reporter for ABS-CBN News and Current Affairs.
+Junior Patrol is a Philippine children's news broadcast by ABS-CBN, airing from May 21, 1990 to July 26, 1992, and was replaced by Showbiz Lingo.
+It served as a spin-off of TV Patrol for children and pre-teens.

+One of the show's hosts was Doland Castro who later became senior field reporter for ABS-CBN News and Current Affairs.
 Other members of Junior Patrol were Rowena Samala, Mary Ann Abacan, Gerald Salcedo, Marc Anthony Almajose, Sheila Aligora, Marvin Escalona, Lee Britanico and Willie Marcelino.